lbliii/milodocs/content/guides/themes/search/algolia.md

 ### Create a search.js File

 Now that we have our search results container and search input elements set up, let's create a JavaScript file that will handle the search functionality.

+This particular script transforms your search results (`hits`) by grouping them by their `parent` value, which is a field in my JSON schema.
+You can group or transform the returned hits in a variety of ways --- feel free to make this your own.

 1. Create a new file named `search.js` in your theme's `assets/js` directory.
 2. Input the following code: